Carbon monoxide poisoning in a diver. | Canada Hyperbarics Skip to main content

 What They Found

-Researchers found that carbon monoxide poisoning is an uncommon but recognized hazard in diving, often caused by faulty air compressors or exhaust contamination.
+Researchers found that carbon monoxide poisoning is an uncommon but recognised hazard in diving, often caused by faulty air compressors or exhaust contamination.
 They noted that its incidence may be under-reported due to symptoms mimicking decompression sickness, both of which can respond to hyperbaric oxygen treatment.

 Canadian Relevance